Map Grade 8 Practice Test

 • Difficulty tiers: Core (RIT 250–270), Stretch (RIT 270–290), Ultra (RIT 290+).

-• Skills sampled: multistep percent/proportional reasoning, rational operations with complex fractions and exponents, equations/inequalities and linear models, circle measures and composite solids, compound/conditional probability and sampling.
+• Skills covered: multistep percent/proportional reasoning, rational operations with complex fractions and exponents, equations/inequalities and linear models, circle measures and composite solids, compound/conditional probability and sampling.

 Ratios & Proportional Relationships (RP)